npipeline/NPipeline/src/NPipeline.StorageProviders.Gcp/README.md

 - **No Delete Support** — `DeleteAsync` is intentionally not supported.
 Use the GCS Console or `gsutil rm` for deletion.
 - **Upload Chunking** — For large objects, uploads are split into 256 KiB chunks.
 The chunk size parameter must be a positive multiple of 256 KiB.
-- **Transient Errors** — The provider automatically retries HTTP 429 (rate limit) and 5xx errors with exponential backoff.
-Configure retry behavior via
+- **Transient Errors** — The provider automatically retries HTTP 429 (rate limit) and 5xx errors with exponential backoff when `RetrySettings` is configured.
-  `MaxRetries` and `RetryDelayMs`.
 - **Streaming** — Use `OpenReadAsync` and `OpenWriteAsync` for efficient handling of large objects without loading them entirely into memory.
 - **Metadata Freshness** — Object metadata may be cached briefly.
 For critical operations requiring current state, consider adding a small delay between checks.
 - **Special Characters** — Object names with special characters must be URL-encoded in URIs.